Need a Place to Study?

 The Burling Media Conference Room (lower level) has a plug 'n play monitor (remote can be checked out at the Circulation Desk) with table seating for four and more counter seating.
 Study use is first come, first served during evenings and weekends.

 The Burling Library Conference Room (lower level) is available for group study on evenings and weekends.
-Use is first come, first served.
+Study use is first come, first served during evenings and weekends.

 Kistle Science Library has four group study rooms, to be used on a first-come, first-served basis.
 One has a projector that can be connected to the existing computer or a personal laptop, for use in practicing PowerPoint or other presentations.

 Want to secure your laptop, listen to music, and have a fast hard-wired Internet connection while you're studying?
-Headphones, laptop locks, and network cables can be checked out from the circulation desks.
+Headphones can be checked out from the circulation desks.